shopware/shopware/src/Docs/_new/1-getting-started/35-indepth-guide-bundle/020-setup.md

 Your plugin base class **always** has to extend from `Shopware\Core\Framework\Plugin` in order to work properly.
 The namespace and class name are set as defined in the composer.json.
-That's it for now, the plugin would already be recognized by the Shopware platform and is installable.
+That's it for now, the plugin would already be recognized by Shopware 6 and is installable.

 ### Installing the plugin